-There are no obvious peat deposits within the development area, and no indication of other significant deposits.
+There may be significant organic deposits within the area of the Upper Pool that could hold a record of the medieval and later environment and landuse but the development should have not impact on these.
 If buried archaeological features do exist on the site it is possible that environmental remains might be preserved within them.